ilSommo/spotify-audio-features/report.md

 | Danceability(2) | 0.508 | 0.411 | 0.688 | 0.522 |
 | Danceability(3) | 0.176 | 0.458 | 0.125 | 0.174 |

-### Markov blankets

-Markov blankets can be computed through the `BayesianModel.get_markov_blanket` function: as an example, the Danceability Markov blanket returns the list `['ArtistScore', 'Energy', 'Chart', 'Speechiness', 'Valence', 'Loudness']`, whose correctness can be shown by again looking at the network.
+However, the `BayesianModel.get_cpds` function can only return information of CPDs where the given state is made up of variables which are parents of the query variable.
+For example, if one wants to know the CPD of P(Valence|Chart=1), the `BayesianModel.get_cpds` would not work, since the CPD of the Valence variable uses its parents (i.e. Energy and Danceability) as conditioning variables.
+In order to compute CPD of other variable combinations, inference methods must be used.

 ### Inferences

-Three different kinds of inference are tested and compared.
+In this work, three different kinds of inference are tested and compared.
 The code used for each inference method can be found in the `functions.py` file.

-The first inference method is exact inference, using in particular the variable elimination method, which consists in "do[ing] the calculation once and sav[ing] the results for later use" [4].
+The first method is exact inference, using in particular the variable elimination method, which consists in "do[ing] the calculation once and sav[ing] the results for later use" [4].

-The second method is the rejection sampling method, an approximate inference algorithm which "generates samples from the prior distribution specified by the network.
-Then, it rejects all those that do not match the evidence."
-[4].
+The second method is the rejection sampling method, an approximate inference algorithm which "generates samples from the prior distribution specified by the network" [4] and "rejects all those that do not match the evidence" [4].

 The last algorithm is another approximate inference method, likelihood weighted sampling.
 This algortithm "avoids the inefficiency of rejection sampling by generating only events that are consistent with the evidence" [4].

-The CPDs of P(Valence | Chart=1) computed using the three methods are:
+The CPDs of P(Valence|Chart=1) computed using the three methods are shown in the following table.

 |            | Exact | Rejection | Weighted |
 | ---------- | ----- | --------- | -------- |